dporkka/minimal-gatsby-blog/src/posts/design-choices.md

 ### **Frontpage Feed**

-The front page of many blogs is focused more on new users than repeat users, by having a static about page.
+The front page of many blogs is focused more on new users than repeat users, by having a static "About" page.
 I understand the value of informing people who you are, but get bored seeing the same front page of my favorite blogs.
 So I built a feed-style front page that allows people to quickly see what’s new, without visiting all my pages.
 And people who are new can easily understand what I do, by seeing what I’m working on, without learning about me first and potentially building a bias.

 ### **Function > Branding**

-I chose to prioritize my pages by having most of my main navigation easily clickable, without hiding it behind a burger menu.

 Instead of having my name take up all the space on the top of the screen for all my pages, I chose to just use my initials.
+This allowed me to have most of my main navigation easily clickable, without hiding them behind a burger menu on all screen sizes.
 Most people will probably realize davidporkka.com belongs to David Porkka, or see the footer credit at the bottom.

 ### **Minimalist > Creative**